Roll, 'Dillos, roll.

 A Mighty Force?
 The need for speed is applied to most visual materials.
 Speed-building applications require practice.
-Haste is contrary to making acquiring vocabulary, researching and making sense of content.
+Haste is contrary to acquiring vocabulary, researching or making sense of content.

 Mapped Out?
 Computerized speed-accelerating applications are based on screen presentations.
-An audience may be attracted by the introduction of the familiar tech formats into printed materials to accelerate skimming.
+An audience may be attracted by the introduction of familiar tech formats into printed materials.
+These may accelerate skimming.

 Hot Seat?
 There is no time to waste.
 Too many places to go, too many things to do and too little time are forcing people to rush through information.
 Little of what they view may register for later recall.